Relationship: Sofie Rydman and Max Järvi

 #1: Season 1 is only eight half-hour episodes.

 One of the biggest things this show has going for it is that it’s a low-risk investment.
-You can breeze through all eight of these short, addictive episodes in about four hours.
-That’s less time than it will take you to get a COVID-19 vaccine appointment.
-Or so I hear.
+You can breeze through all eight of season 1’s short, addictive episodes in about four hours.
+That’s less time than it’d take to make a round-trip to the theater to see the latest Marvel movie.
+Plus, you won’t have to wait months for more, ’cause season 2 is now available too, you lucky thing you.

 #2: The subtitles make for a fully immersive experience.